xhajnal/DiPS/README.md

 ## HOW TO USE

 *****
-Manual in progress ...
+To briefly present the main worflow of the tool using graphical user interface please see `tutorial.pdf`.

-The main worflow described in the paper (below) (if not reachable, please write us an email.)
+More information on how to use the tool can be obtained from the paper [[1]](#one) (if not reachable, please write us an email.)

+Manual in progress - see `manual.pdf`

 *****
 ## HOW TO CITE US